-U.S. Citizenship and Immigration Services (USCIS) will naturalize more than 4,440 veterans and current military members and their families on Thursday in honor of Veterans Day.
+U.S. Citizenship and Immigration Services (USCIS) will naturalize 3,900 veterans, current military members and their spouses in 50 Oath of Allegiance ceremonies on Friday in honor of Veterans Day.

 Military members are eligible for expedited naturalization, and typically can apply for U.S. citizenship after one year of service.
 They also aren’t required to pay any application fees.